arosario-CS/arosario-CS/README.md

 ## Hi there 👋

 - 🔭 Computer Scientist
-- 🌱 Learning web dev and devsecops
+- 🌱 Learning Data Science
 - 📫 How to reach me: arosario.csda@gmail.com